TheZalli/roller_repl/README.md

         * Functions are first-class citizens
 * Variables
     * Variable identifiers are unicode strings
-    * Identifiers start with any character in the word unicode class or underscore, followed by any number of characters from word and number unicode classes and underscores.
+    * Identifiers start with any character in the word unicode class or underscore, followed by any number of characters from word and number unicode classes and underscores
     * Matched with `[\pL_][\pL\pN_]*` regex
 * Arithmetic operations
     * Addition (`+`), substraction, negation (`-`), multiplication (`*`), division (`/`), exponentiation (`^`)